cyberthread/flexboxChallenge_317/README.md

 - The social media icons should be in an equally spaced horizontal row on all screen sizes.

 ### Show your work
+- On Blackboard submit your styles.css file and screenshots demonstrating that you have valid code.
-Rather than submitting on Blackboard and making your site live you will show your instructor or TA your completed work in a browser and in Visual Studio code.
+- In class show your instructor or TA your completed work in a browser and in Visual Studio code.
 Also be prepared to show that your code is valid.